 How to get a Kingsley Napley training contract

-Kingsley Napley doesn't have a vacation scheme, although it does offer a handful of week-long work experience placements between March and September each year.
+Kingsley Napley doesn't have a vacation scheme, although it does offer a work experience programme throughout the summer months.

-KN typically receives around 300 applications per year for its six trainees.
+In the most recent recruitment cycle, KN received 500 applications and offered eight trainee places.
 Applications for a training contract begin with an online form at Apply4Law.
-An example of a question from a previous year is: ‘If you were to speak at Speaker’s Corner, what topic would you speak about and why?'
-The firm recruits just one year in advance.
+An example of a question from a previous year is: ‘Cannabis should be made readily available for medical use in the UK.
+Discuss.'
+The firm recruits two years in advance.

 Assessments and interviews